thomasstep/site-analytics/README.md

   - Adds to the site's statistics
   - Could use `Host` header to determine which site should get credit or the site's ID (future)
 - `GET /sites/{id}/stats`
-  - Query parameters: start date, end date
+  - Query parameters: start date, end date, categories
   - Reads the site's statistics for given days
+  - Only returns stats from given categories or all categories
   - Only retrieve up to 7 days (MVP)
   - Paginate results for larger datasets (future)
 - `POST /sites/{id}/email/{address}` (future)